parimalkumarverma2017/test_Repo/README.md

 # test_Repo
-This is to explore the basic git command
+This is to explore the basic git command.
+Test Repo for git command deminstration.